Naereen/web-sphinx/graph.en.rst

 This page also tests the feature provided by the `sphinx.ext.todolist <http://sphinx-doc.org/ext/todo.html>`_ extension.
 This extension adds a directive ``.. todo::`` which allows to add a **TODO**, *i.e.* one thing to do, to fix or to work on.

-.. todo:: For example, try to reduce the zoom factor of the last graph embedded above.
+.. .. todo:: For example, try to reduce the zoom factor of the last graph embedded above.

+.. todo:: How to use this from a `MyST <https://myst-parser.readthedocs.io/>`_ or Markdown page in Sphinx?

 And then, you can display a **TODO list** with the directive ``.. totolist::``, like I do in the `<todo.html>`_ page.